Frequently Asked Questions

 It is within the Nominating Committee Standing Rules of Procedures for the committee members to contact potential candidates.
 The primary way the nominating committee obtains potential candidates is through direct inquiries of interested members, but we can independently solicit candidates.
 You elected us because of our insight and contacts; we try to put them to good use.

 We get to serve ACNM knowing our efforts directly impact maintaining a strong organization so that midwifery will continue in the national arena for health care.
 The Nominating Committee functions independently of the ACNM national office staff or board of directors.
 There are Nominating Committee Standing Rules of Procedures which we agree to follow.
 These procedures are available for any interested member to review.

 The official duties are described in the ACNM Bylaws.
 Any current member of the ACNM Board of Directors or committee will gladly talk to potential candidates.
 The following is provided as a general description of activities/responsibilities undertaken by members of the BOD and nominating committee.

 Members of the Board of Directors serve a three-year term (except the President-Elect, who serves one year as President-Elect and three years as President), limited to two consecutive terms.
 If a member serves consecutive terms, he or she is eligible for nomination after one year has elapsed from the end of service.
-Members of the Board of Directors must be able to attend at least 4 two and half day meetings a year.
+Members of the Board of Directors must be able to attend quarterly board meetings, which are held for two and a half consecutive days.
 Most, but not all, of the meetings are over the weekend.
 In addition, they attend the ACNM Annual Meeting.
 E-mail is a must!